 This 1-credit course is offered in conjunction with FRN 2055: French Cinema: From the Nouvelle Vague to the cinéma de banlieu, is a required co-requisite of FRN 2055 for French majors and minors.
 In addition to attending the regular class meetings for FRN 2055, this course will consist of discussions in French of the films and will include additional readings in French.
 Prerequisite, FRN 2008, 2011, 3003, 3024, or its equivalent (In French)

 FRN 3003: Advanced French Language and Culture (3 cr.)

 FRN 3003 guides students from intermediate to more advanced levels of French.
 The focus is on content that will encourage students to improve their linguistic skills in French.
 Reading selections and activities are designed to improve reading comprehension by introducing a variety of text types, and reinforcing the ability to use appropriate French grammar and stylistics while exploring French and Francophone culture.
 Although the course will emphasize improving students’ skills in all areas – reading, writing, speaking and listening - special emphasis will be placed on developing French writing skills through creative and structured writing activities.
 Prerequisite: FRN 2002, Intermediate French II, or its equivalent.
-(Fall)
+(Fall) (alternate years)

 FRN 3012: The 19th-Century French Novel (3 cr.)